 - EFFECTIVE at preventing severe illness from COVID-19 and limiting the spread of the virus that causes it.
 To receive the most protection, people should receive all recommended doses of a COVID-19 vaccine.

-- FREE to anyone meeting vaccine eligibility, regardless of insurance or citizenship status.
+- FREE at many locations to anyone meeting vaccine eligibility.

 Where to Get Vaccinated

 Vaccination is widely available and can be accessed through pharmacies, community health clinics, local vaccination events, and many providers.
 Some sites allow you to make an appointment ahead of time, and others may accept walk-ins.
 You can search for providers and vaccine events here Version OptionsCOVID-19 Vaccine EligibilityHeadline.

 Getting vaccinated is not only safe and effective – it's FREE at many locations.

 Vaccines are widely available.
 In many cases, you do not need an appointment.
 At the vaccination site, you: